gaulatti/autostrada-frontend/README.md

 ## Introduction

-Autostrada Frontend is designed to provide users with:
+Autostrada is a web performance monitoring platform that allows users to track and analyze the performance of their websites over time.
+The frontend provides a comprehensive dashboard for viewing performance metrics, managing scans, and analyzing website performance data collected via Google PageSpeed Insights and Lighthouse reports.

+Key features of the frontend include:

-- A **responsive user interface** that supports dynamic routing using React Router.
+- A **responsive user interface** that supports dynamic routing using React Router
-- Comprehensive **authentication** flows powered by AWS Amplify and Cognito.
+- Comprehensive **authentication** flows powered by AWS Amplify and Cognito
-- Data-management interfaces including interactive **data tables**, detailed reports, and dashboards.
+- Data-management interfaces including interactive **data tables**, detailed reports, and dashboards
-- A structured state management system with Redux and Redux Saga to handle asynchronous operations and global state changes.
+- A structured state management system with Redux and Redux Saga to handle asynchronous operations and global state changes
-- **Feature flag management** to progressively release new functionalities.
+- **Feature flag management** to progressively release new functionalities

-This repository is the frontend counterpart of the Autostrada platform and is tightly integrated with backend APIs for fetching and displaying scan data, user teams, project information, and more.
+This repository is the frontend counterpart of the Autostrada platform and is tightly integrated with the backend service for fetching and displaying scan data, user teams, project information, and more.
 The project architecture ensures scalability, ease of maintenance, and enhanced user experience.

 ---